Coffee Meets Bagel: Dating app users rue missed connections amid outage

 "RIP to the poor souls who scheduled dates yesterday and couldn't coordinate, who had meaningful conversations going and lost them."

+Meanwhile, others have been luckier.
+On the Chinese internet, one romantic posted the time and restaurant setting of the date she'd hoped for with her CMB connection - and her date saw the post on XiaoHongShu - China's version of Instagram.
+In a follow-up post, the pair confirmed they had met.

-Much of the criticism has centred around the company's lack of information about the system failure.
+However, much of the criticism has also centred around the company's lack of information about the system failure.

 "The status update isn't really sufficient.
 Can you please let us know if this outage is expected to last hours, or days more?" one user wrote.

 "I really hope it's not a hack," another said.
 "I provided a copy of my passport when they asked for verification.
 Stupid, stupid, stupid."